skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 - *import* statements that load public elements from other packages
 - class or interface definition

 **Import statements** are used to avoid having to refer to classes by their fully qualified names.
-For example, suppose you want to use the `Rectangle` class from an imaginary package called `graphics`.

 Classes can be used without being imported by **fully qualifying** the class name.
 For example, `graphics.Rectangle` is how the `Rectangle` class would need to be referred to if the class was not imported.

-But you can include import statements in your file which will allow you to use shorter forms.
+Using import statements in your file allows you to use shorter forms to reference classes.
 Below are three possible import statements that could be used to import the `Rectangle` class.
 ```java
 import graphics.Rectangle;
 import graphics.*;